NodeOS/NodeOS/Building-From-Source.md

 $ PLATFORM=docker npm install
 ```

-Now it should install correctly, this process can take some time!
-Pick some microwave pop-corn and go to see a movie.
-No, really, do it.
+Now it should install correctly.
+This process can take some time, so pick some microwave pop-corn and go to see a movie.
+No, really... do it.

 ## Step 4: Run your fresh NodeOS build